 San Juan is the most popular area to stay in and where most resorts are located.
 This is also the area in which you will find most of the Siquijor beaches.
 All of the beaches I’ve mentioned here are situated in San Juan.

-Siquijor is not big, so if you want to travel around the island, you will be able to do so with ease.
+Siquijor is not big, so if you want to travel around the island, you can do so with ease.
 We used the tricycles to get around San Juan, but we hired a bike for the day to go to the area of Lazi to explore the waterfalls.
 If you’re comfortable on a bike you can stay pretty much anywhere on Siquijor island and get around quite easily.

 If you enjoyed this post, you may want to check out my post on the best Panglao Beaches to visit in Bohol.